gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v17.0.1.1 2014-11-03 Renamed repo name to 'AltiumScriptCentral', closes #111.
-v17.0.1.0 2013-12-16 Fixed issue with 'Add Special Schematic Parameters' button not working. v17.0.0.0 2013-10-22 Added 'CheckComponentLinks.vbs' script, which loads up the edit component links window so that you can make sure there are no missing component links.
+v18.0.0.0 2014-11-03 Added the ability to measure and display PCB stats that would be useful for providing to the manufacturer, closes #112.
+Added dummyVar argument to all functions that are not designed to be called manually, so that they don't display in the 'Run Scripts' dialog of Altium, closes #113. v17.0.1.1 2014-11-03 Renamed repo name to 'AltiumScriptCentral', closes #111. v17.0.1.0 2013-12-16 Fixed issue with 'Add Special Schematic Parameters' button not working. v17.0.0.0 2013-10-22 Added 'CheckComponentLinks.vbs' script, which loads up the edit component links window so that you can make sure there are no missing component links.
 Main form calls this script when you run PCB project checks.